brajeshwar/brajeshwar.github.io/_posts/2010/2010-08-28-internet-monitoring-systems-users-privacy-at-stake.md

----
-layout: post
-title: Internet Monitoring Systems - User's Privacy at Stake
+# Internet Monitoring Systems - User's Privacy at Stake
----

 It was always believed that, only the Security Agencies are willing to access the data flowing through the World Wide Web.
 This belief has been proved wrong, since now the <a href="http://dor.gov.in/">Directorate of Revenue Intelligence</a> (DRI) working under the Ministry of Finance are having plans for accessing the <a href="http://www.workexaminer.com/internet-monitoring-software.html">Internet Monitoring Systems</a>.
 Recently in a meeting of the Inter-Ministerial Group, this proposal was put by forward DRI, and a discussion was carried out.